Modules

 The field archive is optional.
 The default value of archive is ./archive/.

-The field build defines the path of the directory to store object files, executables, etc. It should look like the following:
+The field cache defines the path of the directory to store object files, executables, dependencies, etc. It should look like the following:

 {